Qovery/documentation/website/guides/getting-started/managing-environment-variables.md

 </Steps>

 This guide was an introduction on how to use the Environment Variables.
-To know more about [Environment Variables][docs.using-qovery.configuration.environment-variable] and [Secrets][docs.using-qovery.configuration.secret], go to our [detailed documentation][docs.using-qovery.configuration].
+To know more about [Environment Variables][docs.using-qovery.configuration.environment-variable] and [Secrets][docs.using-qovery.configuration.environment-variable], go to our [detailed documentation][docs.using-qovery.configuration].

 <Alert type="info">